-The fractional quantum Hall physics is the classic example of topological quantum matter that exhibit exotic emergent properties.
-Instead of being frozen at low temperature, the complete quench of kinetic energies in Landau levels paves the way for strong quantum fluctuations and electron-electron correlations, leading to the formation of “incompressible quantum fluid” that exhibit fractionalized quasi-particle, anyon statistics, protected chiral edge modes etc.
+The topological phase of matter is one of the center topics of modern condensed matter.
+The classic example is the fractional quantum Hall effect, which instead of being frozen at low temperature, the complete quench of kinetic energies paves the way for strong intrinsic quantum fluctuations and electron-electron correlations, leading to the formation of “incompressible quantum fluid” that exhibit fractionalized quasi-particle, anyon statistics, protected chiral edge modes etc.

-My interests in new perspectives of fractional quantum Hall effect include:
+My interests in new perspectives of topological quantum matter include:

 (1) New phenomena in conventional materials.
 There have been unabated interests in developing new low temperature techniques and transport measurements in studying this phase of matter.
 For instance, the recent observed unexpected half-quantized Hall conductance points to the possibility of “particle-hole symmetric Pfaffian” state which was previously not appreciated in theoretical and numerical studies.
 Understanding the stabilities of the many-body states in the Landau level is one of my interests.

 (2) Light-matter coupled system and topology.
 When the collective motion of electrons are coupled to quantum light, mixed light-matter excitations called polariton can occur.
 The physics is particularly interesting in the strong coupling regime where the interplay between light and matter is possible to alter the properties of quantum materials at a fundamental level.
 For instance, the recent observed modification of Hall conductivity in cavity indicated the possible of modifying the topological quantization of quantum Hall systems in a cavity [Science 375, 1030–1034 (2022)].
 Its origin, as well as its practical implications, are within my research interest .